Made-in-China U.S. Olympic uniforms spark political row

-NEW YORK (Reuters) - Ralph Lauren’s stylish uniforms for the U.S. Olympic team, complete with a jaunty beret, have sparked a political row because the red, white and blue outfits were made in China.
+NEW YORK, July 13 (Reuters) - Ralph Lauren’s stylish uniforms for the U.S. Olympic team, complete with a jaunty beret, have sparked a political row because the red, white and blue outfits were made in China.

-With U.S. unemployment hovering just above 8 percent, politicians have spoken out against the uniforms for the London Games that start later this month, and six Democratic senators said they plan to introduce legislation requiring the ceremonial uniforms be produced in the United States.
+With U.S. unemployment hovering at 8 percent, politicians are speaking out against the uniforms for the London Games that start later this month, saying they should have been made at home.

-“At a time when too many Americans are looking for work and our manufacturers are closing factories, we need to do everything we can to keep jobs in America and not give the work of producing our iconic American uniforms for our Olympians to China,” Senator Robert Menendez of New Jersey said in a statement announcing the plan.

-The senators said they will introduce the “Team USA Made In America Act of 2012” next week.

-A spokeswoman for Menendez said it would be limited to ceremonial uniforms because some athletes may require specific high-performance items for their sport uniforms that simply aren’t produced in the United States.

-The move follows criticism about the uniforms from both political parties on Thursday.

-Rep. Steve Israel, a Democrat from New York, said the issue was not just about a label, but an economic solution.
+“It is not just a label, it’s an economic solution,” Rep. Steve Israel, a Democrat from New York, said in a statement issued on Th ursday.

 “Today there are 600,000 vacant manufacturing jobs in this country and the Olympic committee is outsourcing the manufacturing of uniforms to China?
 That is not just outrageous, it’s just plain dumb.
-It is self-defeating,” he said.
+It is self-defeating.”

 House Speaker John Boehner, a Republican from Ohio, echoed that criticism.